lauralifts/loadmgt-workshop/envoy.md

 a chain of `filters`, which can modify requests in various ways.

-Most Envoy configuration relates to filter configuration, and most of the demos in this workshop are primarily about configuring filters (with the exception of circuitbreaking, which is done at the cluster level).
+Most Envoy configuration relates to filter configuration, and most of the demos in this workshop are primarily about configuring filters (with the exception of circuitbreaking, which is done at the cluster level, and Envoy overload management).

 `Clusters` manage sets of upstreams, plus optional loadbalancing configurations.